The world record golden trout stands at 11 lb 0 oz. It was caught by Chas Reed using conventional tackle in Cooks Lake, Wyoming, USA.

 Golden trout, also referred to as Kern River trout are only native to the Upper Kern River basin in both Kern and Tulare Counties of California.

 They are often called California golden trout and are the state fish of California too.
-If you want to go fishing for wild California golden trout then you will need to go up into the southern mountains of Sierra Nevada in California.
+If you want to go fly fishing California for golden trout then you will need to go up into the southern mountains of Sierra Nevada in California.

 Golden trout only live at elevations of 2,100 meters or 6,890 feet above sea level as they prefer cold, clear water that the high mountain elevation provides.